kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 #### Now TODOs

+- Finish the implementation of the live cluster simulator by line-by-line study of the code.
+- Run 3 different traces with different utilizations (e.g., 0.9, 0.95, 1.0) and see how our scheduler performs compared to default scheduler.
 - Update Vagrant so it works after having moved files around.
 - Find en smartere måde at referere til plot funktionen fra `plots.py` vi benytter i `trace_generator.py`.